arjunadeltoso/ai-desk-wrap/README.md

 ## Requirements

-AIDeskWrap proven to build on my Ubuntu Linux 20.04LTS with:
+AIDeskWrap is proven to build on Ubuntu Linux 20.04 LTS with:

 - **Docker**: v28.1.1
 - **Docker Compose**: v2.35.1